CHEM100 Preparatory Chemistry (formerly CHEM090)

 Assessment Methods for Course Learning Goals

-Course learning goals will be continuously assessed by: periodic written examinations, class exercises, laboratory preparation, laboratory results, laboratory reports, and assigned work.
+Course learning goals are continuously assessed by: periodic written examinations, class exercises, laboratory preparation, laboratory results, laboratory reports, and assigned work.

-Reference, Resource, or Learning Materials to be used by Students:Students will use approved text, laboratory modules and handouts, laboratory and demonstration equipment, library, science learning center, and computer programs.
-Please refer to the course format for specific information.
+Reference, Resource, or Learning Materials to be used by Students:Students use approved text, laboratory modules and handouts, laboratory and demonstration equipment, library, science learning center, tutoring center, and computer programs.
+Please refer to the Course Format for specific information.

 - VIII.
 Teaching Methods Employed